Stationary C*-dynamical systems: Topological, measurable, and uniquely stationary boundaries

 \begin{defn} Let $\mu\in \pr(\Gamma)$.
 We say that a $\mu$-boundary $(X, \nu)$ is a ($\mu$-)\define{USB} if it has a compact model $(K,\bar \nu)$ such that $\bar\nu$ is the unique $\mu$-stationary Borel probability measure on $K$.
 If $(X, \nu)$ is the ($\mu$-)Poisson boundary, we say that $(X,\nu)$ is a ($\mu$-)\define{Poisson-USB}. \end{defn}

 The following is a standard technique that allows us to assume that the topological model of a USB is metrizable.
 This will be important for us as we will make a heavy use of the existence of conditional measures. \begin{lemma} Every USB $(X, \nu)$ has a compact metrizable model $(K,\bar \nu)$ such that $\bar\nu$ is the unique $\mu$-stationary Borel probability measure on $K$. \end{lemma} \begin{proof} Let $(K',\eta)$ be a compact model of $(X,\nu)$ as in the Definition~\ref{defn:USB}.
 As abstract probability spaces, $\mu$-boundaries are always standard.
-Therefore, using the fact that $\Gamma$ is countable we can find a countable, $\Gamma$-invariant set of continuous functions in $C(K')$, which is weak* dense in $L^\infty(K',\eta)$.
-Then take $K$ to be the spectrum of the ($\sup$-)norm closure of this set. \end{proof}
+Therefore, using the fact that $\Gamma$ is countable we can choose a countable, $\Gamma$-invariant set of elements in $C(K')$ that includes the constant function, and is weak* dense in $L^\infty(K',\eta)$.
+Take $K$ to be the spectrum of the ($\sup$-)norm closure of this set, which is compact and metrizable.
+Then $K$ is a continuous $\Gamma$-equivariant image of $K'$.
+Let $\bar\nu$ be the push-forward of $\eta$ to $K$.
+It follows (see Corollary~\ref{unique-stationary->subalg}) that $\bar\nu$ is the unique $\mu$-stationary probability on $K$, and so $(K,\bar \nu)$ is the desired compact metrizable model. \end{proof}

 Many natural examples of Poisson boundaries are in fact USB, namely, the Poisson boundary is being realized as a unique stationary measure on a compact space.
 The main tool for realizing the Poisson boundary on a compact space is the strip criterion of Kaimanovich~\cite{Kaimanovich-00}, which proves, in many cases that the Poisson measure is actually unique.
 To name some examples (by no mean a complete list!) are linear groups acting on flag varieties~\cite{Ledrappier-85, Kaimanovich-00, Brofferio-Schapira-11}, hyperbolic groups acting on the Gromov boundary~\cite{Kaimanovich-00}, non-elementary subgroups of mapping class groups acting on the Thurston boundary~\cite{Kaimanovich-Masur-96}, and non-elementary subgroups of $\rm{Out}(\bF_n)$ acting on the boundary of the outer space~\cite{Horbez-16}.
 We discuss properties of these actions further in Section~\ref{faithfulness-and-freeness-of-USB}.